 Hike back up to the junction and take the path to Fan Lau Peak and Fan Lau Lighthouse.
 This means you take the path directly behind the sign and walk straight.

-After about 15 minutes of cutting through the bushes and following the coloured markers, you’ll reach the height of 48m and at the top of Fan Lau Kok.
+After about 15 minutes of cutting through the bushes and following the coloured markers, you’ll reach a height of 48m and at the top of Fan Lau Kok.
 There is an old trigonometrical station to mark the highest point on this trail.

 Fan Lau Tin Hau Temple at Fan Lau Miu Wan

 You don’t have to backtrack to the junction this time.
 There is a shortcut from the north side of the beach that will lead you back to the Fan Lau Country Trail.
-Take the shortcut, it is easier than backtracking.
+Take the shortcut; it is easier than backtracking.

 The beach at Fan Lau Sai Wan and Fan Lau Tsuen